Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 *scope: modposts*

-Set or unset a Submission as sticky in its subreddit.
+Set or unset a submission as sticky in its subreddit.

 Stickied posts are shown at the top of the subreddit in the default 'Hot' listing.